 The MySQL Protocol has a set of possible encodings for integers:

-A integer than consumes 1, 3, 4 or 9 bytes depending on its numeric valuer
+An integer that consumes 1, 3, 4, or 9 bytes, depending on its numeric value

 To convert a number value into a length-encoded integer: